daysantace/AceInvaders/README.md

 If your program is not listed, you can search the web for it.

 ### For Linux users
-Neither GitHub Desktop or GameMaker Studio 2 are avaliable for Linux as of writing.<br>
+Neither GitHub Desktop or GameMaker: Studio 2 are avaliable for Linux as of writing.<br>
-There is a beta version of GameMaker Studio 2 for Debian based distros.
+There is a beta version of GameMaker: Studio 2 for Debian based distros.
 However, it cannot compile Ace Invaders, so you need a virtual machine running Windows.<br>
 There is an unofficial port for GitHub Desktop, but it is not officially supported.
 You should use another Git application like Git Bash.

 ### Contributing